Get

 1. Reduce stress

 Pica can be a sign of stress, and some cats will eat non-food items in an attempt to self-soothe.
 If something has happened recently, like a house move or the addition of a new pet, that may have caused your cat to feel stressed and anxious.
-Adding a feline pheromone diffuser can help your cat feel more relaxed, but it’s also a good idea to speak to your vet.
+Adding a feline pheromone diffuser can help your cat feel more relaxed, but it’s also a good idea to speak to a vet.

 2. Add enrichment to your cat’s environment